wangshijun/githooks_old/README.md

 Configuration
 -------------

-In your project folder, add following config files if neccessary
+In your project folder, add following config files if neccessary (you can just copy from my repo)

 * .eslintrc
 * .jshintrc